djagerif/comfort2mqtt/DOCS.md

 1. In Home Assistant, go to `Settings` -> `Add-ons` and click the `ADD-ON STORE` button.

-2. Once in the ADD-ON STORE page click the three dots `...` in the top-right corner and select `Repositories`
+2. Once in the ADD-ON STORE, click the three dots `...` in the top-right corner and select `Repositories`

-3. Add the `https://github.com/djagerif/comfort2mqtt` URL and click `ADD`.
+3. Paste the ```https://github.com/djagerif/comfort2mqtt``` URL on the line provided and click `ADD`.

-4. When the Add-on URL is loaded you can click `Close`.
+4. When the Add-on URL is successfully loaded you can click `Close`.

   After a few seconds you should now see the following Add-on.
-If not, navigate back to `Settings` and go to `Add-ons` -> `Add-on Store` once again.
+If not, navigate back to `Settings`, go to `Add-ons` -> `Add-on Store` once again.

   ![image](https://github.com/djagerif/comfort2mqtt/assets/5621764/fd7b947d-3787-4a13-a0f1-78e45e1ba9a0)